Posted: 11/21/17 | November 21st, 2017 (Updated 8/2020 with additional resources)

 To laugh often and much; To win the respect of intelligent people and the affection of children; To earn the appreciation of honest critics and endure the betrayal of false friends; To appreciate beauty, to find the best in others; To leave the world a bit better, whether by a healthy child, a garden patch, or a redeemed social condition; To know even one life has breathed easier because you have lived.
 This is to have succeeded.

-So, as I end this article, I want to highlight some good local development organizations that are working to improve the living conditions in Madagascar.
-I donated $250 to each already.
+So, as I end this article, to that end, I want to highlight some good local development organizations that are working to improve the living conditions in Madagascar.
+I donated each.

 - Feedback Madagascar is an organization that helps to alleviate poverty by working directly with communities to recognize the relationship between poverty, environmental degradation, and poor health.
 It gives priority to project sites in remote areas.